Community code of conduct

 Our community is made strong by mutual respect, collaboration and pragmatic, responsible behavior.
 Sometimes there are situations where this has to be defended and other community members need help.

 If you witness others being attacked, think first about how you can offer them personal support.
 If you feel that the situation is beyond your ability to help individually, go privately to the victim and ask if some form of official intervention is needed.
-Similarly you should support anyone who appears to be in danger of burning out, either through work-related stress or personal problems.
+Similarly you should support anyone who appears to be in danger of burning out, either through work-related stress or

 When problems do arise, consider respectfully reminding those involved of our shared Code of Conduct as a first action.
 Leaders are defined by their actions, and can help set a good example by working to resolve issues in the spirit of this Code of Conduct before they escalate.